bschuetze/catalyst-jukebox/README.md

     * From here, you will now need to click 'edit settings' and whitelist the redirect urls you will be using, this will be your local IP on the Pi which you [got earlier](#local-ip)
     For example if my local ip on the Pi was 192.168.1.20, my whitelisted redirect urls would look like this:
     ![Redirect urls](assets/redirect-urls.png?raw=true)

+4. Navigate to `http://(PI Local IP):6474/login` and paste in the Client ID and Secret in the corresponding boxes and click 'submit'

+5. You will be redirected to the Spotify Authorization page, if you agree to the requested scope then click accept

+6. That's it, your details should all be submitted

 # How to Contribute